-Barbra Broudy is counsel in Weil’s Capital Markets practice and is based in New York.
-Ms. Broudy advises both issuers and underwriters in connection with public and private offerings of securities and other capital markets transactions, including initial public offerings, follow-on and secondary equity offerings, and high yield and investment grade debt offerings.
+Barbra Broudy is counsel, elected partner effective January 1, 2021, in Weil’s Capital Markets practice and is based in New York.
+Ms. Broudy advises both issuers and underwriters in connection with public and private offerings of securities and other capital markets transactions, including initial public offerings, follow-on and secondary equity offerings, and investment grade and high yield debt offerings.
 She also has experience in acquisition finance.